 Frequently Asked Questions

-Michigan Bankruptcy Lawyer
+Michigan Bankruptcy Lawyer in Sterling Heights

 Here are some frequently asked questions about the

 Will I be able to obtain credit after bankruptcy?

 Yes, you will be able to rebuild your credit over time.
 There are many

 Can I file for bankruptcy more than once?

 Chapter 7, you will have to wait 8 years before you can file again.

 Chapter 13 rules are different, allowing you to file for bankruptcy more frequently.